joseph-walker/framework/readme.md

 var mySink   = mySource.map(makeSink(myFunction));
 ```

-One a sink stream is created, expose it to the application through the `sink` function.
+Once a sink stream is created, expose it to the application through the `sink` function.

 ```
 myApp.sink(mySink);